-UNC shooting; trooper shoots man in Raleigh: Triangle homicide tracker
+UNC shooting; trooper shoots man in Raleigh, 3 dead in Durham: Triangle homicide tracker

 Age: NA

-Location: Caudill Laboratories at UNC-Chapel Hill on South Road
+Location: Caudill Laboratories on South Road at UNC-Chapel Hill

-Arrest: UNC police arrested graduate student Tailei Qi, 34
+Arrest: UNC police have charged graduate student Tailei Qi, 34, with murder

 What we know: